RetroASM/.github/profile/README.md

 ## The Text Editor

-It has to be written in assembly and it will only support x86_64 processors and for simplicity purposes it will support only POSIX complient operating systems.
+It has to be written in assembly and it will only support x86_64 processors and for simplicity purposes it will support only POSIX compliant operating systems.

 It should allow the user to: